LaurieAnderson92/FullStack-Anderson/README.md

 Bug2: The title-picture is displaying above the title-box
 Fix: Used flex box and absolute positioning

-Bug3: Title-picture seems to be cut off, not a perfect circle
+Bug3: title-picture seems to be cut off, not a perfect circle

+Bug4: title-picture was being overlapped by conact bar on large screens
+Fix: moved title picture to left and into title more to appear more like a profile

 ## Acknowledgments